Nettas/volterra-eks-vk8s-guide/README.rst

 2.1.
 Deploy resources
 **********************

-Using Kubeconfig, we will now deploy our app to Volterra Edge moving there its frontend and nearest-store-backend.
+Using Kubeconfig, we will now deploy our app to Volterra Edge moving there its front-end and Find-a-Store service.
 Open CLI and run the following command: **kubectl --kubeconfig ./ves_default_vk8s.yaml apply -f vk8s-deployment.yaml**.
 The output will show the services created.

 .. figure:: _figures/create_vk8s_11.png